5HT2/github-discussion-api/README.md

 # github-discussion-api
-A Kotlin API for GitHub issues and org.kamiblue.api.pull requests
+A Kotlin API for GitHub issues and pull requests